EMA6938/EMA6938-Summer2026/README.md

 ### Python version

-This environment is pinned to **Python 3.10**.
-Do not upgrade to 3.11 or 3.12 without checking pymatgen and PyG compatibility first.
+This environment is pinned to **Python 3.11**.
+Do not upgrade to 3.12 without checking pymatgen and PyG compatibility first.

 ### GPU support